CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 }
 ```

-To update the `viewportFeatures` property in the store's state, we need to watch for changes in the `viewState` property in the `Home` view, calculate the features in the current viewport with the function above and commit the `SET_VIEWPORT_FEATURES` mutation.
+To update the `viewportFeatures` property in the store's state, we need to watch for changes in the `viewState` state property in the `Home` view, calculate the features in the current viewport with the function above and commit the `SET_VIEWPORT_FEATURES` mutation.

 ```javascript
 export default {